 Get a Second Estimate

-Take your car to an independent body shop — one that doesn't participate in the insurer's DRP program.
+Take your car to an independent body shop, one that's not part of the insurer's direct repair program.
 Ask for a detailed, line-by-line estimate.
-Independent shops have no incentive to lowball the repair cost, and their estimate gives you leverage.
+Independent shops have no incentive to lowball the repair cost, and their estimate gives you real build on.

 Request the Denial in Writing

 Ask your adjuster to put the denial reason in writing.
-This forces them to commit to a specific justification, which you can then challenge with evidence.
-Verbal denials are easy for insurers to walk back or reframe later.
+This forces them to commit to a specific justification you can then challenge with evidence.
+Verbal denials are easy for insurers to reframe later.

 File a Supplement

-Body shops discover hidden damage once they start disassembling the vehicle.
-A supplement is an additional estimate for damage not visible during the initial inspection.
-Supplements are standard in the industry — about 60% of collision repairs require at least one.
+Body shops find hidden damage once they start disassembling the vehicle.
+A supplement is an additional estimate for damage that wasn't visible during the initial inspection.
+Supplements are standard, about 60% of collision repairs need at least one.

 How to Escalate When the Insurer Won't Budge

-If your adjuster refuses to pay a fair amount, you have several options beyond just accepting their offer.
+If your adjuster refuses to pay a fair amount, you've got options beyond just accepting their offer.

 Invoke the Appraisal Clause